 3 follow-up coaching sessions: face-to-face or online, ca. 1 hour per session

-People who regularly practice knowledge sharing, for example by giving workshops, training courses, etc.
+People who regularly practice knowledge sharing, for example while giving workshops or delivering training courses

 Module 1: Think as a trainer.

 We look at how people process knowledge and new information.
 We search for supporting didactic models that we can apply to a technical context, and use these models to transfer knowledge in an efficient way.